Peggy Nash

-Peggy A. Nash CM (born June 28, 1951) is a Canadian labour official and politician from Toronto, Ontario, Canada.
+Peggy A. Nash CM (born 28 June 1951) is a Canadian labour official and politician from Toronto, Ontario, Canada.
 She was the New Democratic Party (NDP) Member of Parliament (MP) for the Parkdale—High Park electoral district (riding) in Toronto, and was the Official Opposition's Industry Critic.
 Before becoming a parliamentarian, she worked as a labour official at the Canadian Auto Workers union (CAW).
+In 2005, she became the first woman to negotiate a major contract with one of the Detroit-based automobile corporations.